OpenAgentsInc/v3-nah/docs/graph.md

 2. Efficient Retrieval: Vector embeddings and graph traversal enable quick information retrieval.
 3. Holistic Analysis: Grouping nodes into communities allows higher-level understanding of data structure.
 4. Flexible Querying: Users can ask questions that require synthesizing information from multiple parts of the knowledge base.
+5. Decentralized Communication: Nostr-based messaging enables a distributed and resilient backend architecture.
+6. Real-time Updates: The event-based system allows for immediate feedback and progressive responses to user queries.

-This graph-based approach, enhanced by GraphRAG, forms the core of OpenAgents' ability to provide intelligent, context-aware responses to user queries and commands, improving the functionality and user experience of the AI productivity dashboard.
+This graph-based approach, enhanced by GraphRAG and Nostr communication, forms the core of OpenAgents' ability to provide intelligent, context-aware responses to user queries and commands, improving the functionality and user experience of the AI productivity dashboard.